New Manchester Hippodrome Theatre

 Located on Higher Ardwick at the corner of Hyde Road, Ardwick Green, to the south of Manchester city centre.
 The Ardwick Empire Theatre was built as a large variety theatre for Oswald Stoll, and opened on 18th July 1904 with a variety bill topped by Fred Karno and Company in a sketch entitled ‘Saturday to Monday’.
-The opening night also featured films on the Bioscope.
+The opening night also featured animated pictures on the Bioscope.

 It was another magnificent theatre, designed by noted theatre architect Frank Matcham, with interior decorations by De Jonge & Company of London.
 Seating was provided in orchestra stalls, grand tier and balcony levels, as well as numerous boxes.
 The theatre was capable of presenting water spectacles.
 Stars who appeared on the stage in the early years include Dan Leno, Charlie Chaplin.
 Buster Keaton & Harry Lauder.
 In 1930, it became a cinema, but also presented variety acts on its stage.